drbawb/babou/DEVELOP.md

 This makes adding more nodes an effective strategy for scaling the web- portion of your Babou tracker.

+Event Bridge
+===

+`babou` uses an event bridge as a secured pipeline between multiple nodes of `babou`.

+First, you must decide how you'd like to configure your pipeline.

+For a single-instance running the full stack, you should use the default `loopback` bridge.
+In this mode: `babou` is using no additional sockets or ports, and he does not waste time serializing data into a wire format.

+In a multi-instance, single-server setup (for e.g: running -web-stack and -track-stack in two separate processes), you should use UNIX sockets if supported by your OS.
+This will use an additional file-descriptor, and requires serialization.

+In a multi-instance, multi-server setup, you should probably use TCP which requires binding an IP address and an additional port to your `babou` instance.
+This also requires data serialization, but is workable over complex network setups.

+In full-stack mode, `babou` will _always_ reserve an inter-process event pipeline that incurs no additional overhead, regardless of the selected transport.

+The purpose of specifying `lo` is that babou should not listen for OUTSIDE connections.

+---

+The relevant configuration
+	events:
+		transport: lo # Must be one of: unix, tcp, lo
+		#socket: /file
+		#address: 0.0.0.0
+		#port: 3000
+		peers:
+		  - transport: unix
+		    socket: /tmp/babou.8081.sock
+		  - transport: tcp
+		    address: 127.0.0.1
+		    port: 3001

+The `events` key contains the information for the receive socket.
+The `events.peers` key contains the sockets of OTHER babou instances.

+To enable you to share this confiruation file across instances: `babou` will never attempt to  connect to his own instance if it is found in the `events.peers` dictionary.

+If `transport: lo` is selected, the `events.peers` dicitonary is ignored entirely.

+---

+The event bridge allows [n] babou web-servers to work with [m] babou trackers in concert.
+If `babou` is configured to work with other trackers (listening on the `unix` or `tcp` tranpsort) then it will attempt to maintain a connection to each `pack member` listed in the `events.peers` dictionary.

+The event bridge maintains two buffers, a send buffer and receive buffer.

+If a worker is non-responsive these buffers will exhaust their resources until eventually the application will reject incoming requests and refuse to update its cache.

+(TODO: Failure strategies to deal with unresponsive workers.)

+The send-buffer will forward messages to all available pack members.
+The receive buffer will receive a message from other pack member(s); if the message is authentic it will be added to the receive buffer.

+The web-server and tracker use the send-buffer to issue messages to other trackers.
+Currently the trackers have exclusive holds on the receive buffer. -- In the future we may add a message router to direct messages to different receivers.

+---

+The event bridge uses a binary encoding to serialize messages back and forth; these messages serve to update tracker's caches as website events occur.
+(For example: announce keys are changed, user accounts are disabled by ratio-watchers or moderator actions, etc.)

+---

 Directory Layout
 ===